 The Company's cash equivalents and short-term investments consist primarily of money market funds, U.S. government agency bonds and discount notes, corporate bonds, municipal bonds, U.S. Treasury bills, variable-rate demand notes, commercial paper, international government bonds and auction-rate securities purchased through UBS ("UBS auction-rate securities").
 The Company's long-term investments consist of non-UBS auction-rate securities.
 Early in fiscal 2008, auctions for many of the Company's auction-rate securities failed because sell orders exceeded buy orders.
 As of April 3, 2010, the Company held \$50.6 million par value auction-rate securities, all of which have experienced failed auctions.
 The underlying assets of the securities consisted of student loans and municipal bonds, of which \$46.6 million were guaranteed by the U.S. government and the remaining \$4.0 million were privately insured.
-As of April 3, 2010, \$39.6 million of the auction-rate securities had credit ratings of AAA, \$2.0 million had a credit rating of AA, \$2.0 million had a credit rating of 0.42% to 3.28% per year at April 3, 2010.
-The Company is receiving the underlying cash flows on all of its auction-rate securities.
-The principal amounts associated with failed auctions are not expected to be accessible until a successful auction occurs, the issuer redeems the securities, a buyer is found outside of the auction process or the underlying securities mature.
+As of April 3, 2010, \$39.6 million of the auction-rate securities had credit ratings of AAA, \$2.0 million had a credit rating of A and \$7.0 million had a credit rating of BBB.
+These securities had contractual maturity dates ranging from 2025 to 2046 and with current yields of 0.42% to 3.28% per year at April 3, 2010.
+The Company is receiving the underlying cash flows on all of its auction-rate securities, a buyer is found outside of the auction process or the underlying securities mature.
 The Company is unable to predict if these funds will become available before their maturity dates.